 Note: To confirm if you require an entry visa to travel to Barbados, please check the drop-down box at the bottom of this page www.immigration.gov.bb/pages/Visa_Requirements.aspx, and it will display your specific visa requirements.

 Another important consideration in your preparations is where you will stay on the island.
 Barbados is home to a wide range of hotels and accommodation, ranging from all-inclusive resorts to guesthouses, luxurious villas and hotels, to less expensive apartments and budget accommodation.
 Don’t know where to find suitable accommodation?
 We recommend you check out Accommodation Local Places and Listing to get you started.

 Transportation – General Information

-It’s very easy to get around in Barbados.
+It’s effortless to get around in Barbados.

 There are also multiple rental car companies all over the island.
-A short-term visitor’s driving licence costs a mere BBD$10.00 and is available from the Licensing Authority in Oistins, rental car companies, or at the airport.
+A short-term visitor’s driving license costs a mere BBD$10.00 and is available from the Licensing Authority in Oistins, rental car companies, or at the airport.